Animal and Dog Bites Attorney Decatur GA

 - The victim did nothing to provoke the animal, and acted in no way aggressive towards the animal.

 If you have been hurt by a dog or another dangerous animal under the above conditions, then you can seek compensation for your injuries from the owner of that animal.
 Compensation may include medical bills, time off work and pain and suffering.
-This law holds the owner of a dangerous animal accountable for the actions of that animal, and forces them to be responsible in how they keep that animal.
-When they fail in this responsibility, and allow a dangerous animal to go loose and harm you, they are clearly liable for the damages.
+This law puts the responsibility on the owner of a potentially dangerous animal to prevent harm to others.
+When an owner fails in this responsibility, and allow a dangerous animal to go loose and harm you, they are liable for the damages.
+One of the best decisions you may make regarding getting the compensation you deserve is to contact Andrew Lynch, a skilled animal and dog bites attorney in Decatur, GA.